Lovable Hosting: 3 Ways to Move Your Website and Keep It Free

 SSL

-Serverless Functions ✅ (Workers) ✅ (Cloud Functions)
+Serverless Functions ✅ (Built-in) ✅ (Cloud Functions)

-Backend Integration Medium Excellent (Firebase) Excellent
+Backend Integration Excellent Excellent (Firebase) Excellent

-Ease of Setup Easy Medium Very Easy
+Ease of Setup Medium Medium Very Easy

 Handling Lovable-Specific Features